luisgbm/lfs-scripts/README.md

 # Foreword

 First, this guide does not replace reading the whole LFS book.
 I highly recommend that you read it at least once.
 Only then you should use the automated scripts provided here.
+Linux From Scratch (LFS) Book, version 11.2, can be download from [here](https://www.linuxfromscratch.org/lfs/downloads/11.2/).

 This build will be accomplished inside a virtual machine.
 I'll be using Oracle VirtualBox, but you can use any tool of your personal preference.
 I'm running an Arch Linux VM, feel free to use your GNU/Linux distribution of choice.
 Just be sure to install the development tools available (base-devel package on Arch).